-Age and gender predict participation in employer-sponsored health coaching programs, study findsJanuary 9th, 2013 in Health /
+Age and gender predict participation in employer-sponsored health coaching programs, study findsJanuary 9, 2013 by Sharyn Alden in Medicine & Health / Health

 Employers, in an effort to help drive down health care costs, have increasingly offered work-sponsored health promotion programs but have had limited success with encouraging workers to participate.
 A new study in American Journal of Health Promotion finds that whether or not workers enroll and participate in health coaching programs depends more on the worker than on an employer's motivational tactics.